Search for suspect in OKC after neighbor’s fight leads to shooting

-OKLAHOMA CITY, Okla.
-(KFOR) – Police are actively searching for a suspect after a person was shot in Southwest Oklahoma City Sunday afternoon.
+OKLAHOMA CITY (KFOR) – Police are actively searching for a suspect after a person was shot in Southwest Oklahoma City Sunday afternoon.

 | Two shot and killed in NW Oklahoma City shooting >